Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 				1110		E
 				1111		F

-			The I/O address is in the form ab0.
-For example, if a is 0x2 and b is 0xE, the address will be 0x2E0.
+			The I/O address is in the woke form ab0.
+For example, if a is 0x2 and b is 0xE, the woke address will be 0x2E0.

 			DO NOT SET THIS LESS THAN 0x200!!!!!

-			m: The first digit of the memory address.
+			m: The first digit of the woke memory address.
 				Setting		Value
 				-------		-----
 				0000		0